bolinocroustibat/databases-backup-over-scp/README.md

 Bash script used for MySQL/MariaDB/PostgreSQL databases backup to another machine over the network using SCP.

+> 📝 **Note:** There is also a Python version of this script, in the [python branch of this repo](https://github.com/bolinocroustibat/databases-backup-over-scp/tree/python).

 ## Dependencies

 The script needs `yq` to parse the YAML settings file.
 You can install it with: